hdlugas/MZsearch/paper/paper.md

 ```

 The user can use their own libraries, and by default, 'MZsearch'
-provides GC-MS and LC-MS reference libraries that have been trimmed and
+provides GC-MS and LC-MS reference libraries that have been trimmed.
-are available at the Zenodo database [@Dlugas2024_database].
-The GC-MS
+The full GC-MS and LC-MS reference libraries are available at the Zenodo
-library was extracted from the National Institute of Standards and
+database [@Dlugas2024_database].
+The GC-MS library was extracted from
-Technology WebBook, while the LC-MS library was obtained from Global
+the National Institute of Standards and Technology WebBook, while the LC-MS
-Natural Products Social Molecular Networking.
+library was obtained from Global Natural Products Social Molecular Networking.

 ## Get query/reference library from mgf, mzML, or cdf file